 Parasites can cause skin irritation

-Onchocerca is a long, thread-like parasite that lives as an adult in the nuchal ligament, the broad thick ligament running between the poll and the withers.
 The adults release immature forms called microfilaria, which travel under the skin to the tissues along the midline of the belly.
-Their presence there causes an irritation and eventual skin breakdown which attracts flies and Culicoides midges.
-The midges feeding on these tissues pick up the microfilaria and can transmit them to the next horse they bite.
+Their presence there causes irritation and eventual skin breakdown which attracts flies and Culicoides midges.

-Reactions to the bites of Culicoides infected with Onchocerca may be more intense than normal due to the injected microfilaria.
-Secondary infections may develop too.
-To detect the microfilaria, a tissue sample can be taken, macerated, mixed with saline and the larvae allowed to concentrate then the fluid inspected with a microscope.
-However, this is very time consuming and rarely done.
+To detect the microfilaria, a tissue sample can be taken, macerated, mixed with saline, and the larvae allowed to concentrate then the fluid is inspected with a microscope.
+However, this is very time-consuming and rarely done.

-How can I treat my Sweet Itch Horse?
+How to treat my Sweet Itch Horse?

-Swelling and temporary worsening of the symptoms is commonly seen within 4 to 24 hours of treatment but healing of lesions that are not complicated by hypersensitivity to Culicoides will occur within 7 days.
-Treatment will need to be repeated at 3 to 8 week intervals during the warm months to keep the skin clear of microfilaria.
+Swelling and temporary worsening of the symptoms are commonly seen within 4 to 24 hours of treatment but the healing of lesions that are not complicated by hypersensitivity to Culicoides will occur within 7 days.

-A recent discovery in the world of Onchocerca research is that the adults must possess internal populations of a bacterium called Wolbachia to produce microfilaria.
+A recent discovery in the world of Onchocerca research is that adults must possess internal populations of a bacterium called Wolbachia to produce microfilaria.
 Treatment with antibiotics such as doxycycline has been very successful:

 This hasn’t been studied in equine Onchocerca as yet but has been found to work for cattle and it’s definitely worth a try.

 Imported Icelandics who develop the problem because they were never exposed to the bites early in life will sometimes improve over time as their immune system shifts to an IgG reaction from IgE.
-Otherwise, treatment involves effective repellants/barriers, local skin treatment and controlling the allergic reaction.

 Chondroitin sulfate, which has been shown to block histamine release, is the most successful supplement.
 Dosage is 2500 to 5000 mg twice daily for the average size horse.
 Spirulina platensis (but not other algae) also blocks histamine release and has been shown to shift the immune system away from allergic type reactions.
 Dose is 20 grams twice daily.
 Flaxseed (micronised linseed) meal has also been documented to reduce midline dermatitis reactions at a dose of 450 grams per day.